January 10, 2022

 How To Brush My Child’s Teeth with Fluoride

 At about six months of age, when the first teeth start erupting through the gums, begin brushing with a soft, child-sized toothbrush.
 Your child will not be great at spitting after brushing, so use a smear of fluoride toothpaste.
 Once your child becomes proficient at spitting, you can use a pea-sized amount of toothpaste.
-Continue to help your child brush until at least age five or six.
+Continue to help your child brush until at least age seven or eight.
+A good rule of thumb to test for dexterity is tying the shoelaces.

 What is a Fluoride Treatment for Kids?

 Fluoride treatments prevent cavities by strengthening the hard outer shell of teeth, and they may even reverse very early cavities that have just started forming.
 A thin layer of fluoride varnish is applied to your child’s teeth.
 The Fluoride varnish penetrates the tooth enamel and makes the tooth hard.
 Fluoride varnish is a sticky yellow or orange substance that often has a pleasant taste.
 The varnish application is fast and sets quickly.
-Your child will be advised to avoid eating or drinking for 30 minutes after the treatment.
+Your child can eat and drink right after the fluoride varnish application.

 Fight Cavities: Fluoride Recommended Amounts: